 William A. Graham is an influential and pioneering scholar of Islamic Studies at Harvard University.
-This volume brings together seventeen contributions to the study of the Qur’an and Islam, all influenced by his work
+This volume brings together 17 contributions to the study of the Qur’an and Islam, all influenced by his work.

 This book will be of interest to readers of Islamic Studies, Qur’anic Studies, Islamic history, Religious Studies, scripture, exegesis, and history of the book.
 Given Graham’s role at the Harvard Divinity School, and the discussions of how he has shaped the study of religion, the volume should be of interest to readership across the study of religion as a whole.

 Chapters 2 and 15 of this book are available for free in PDF format as Open Access from the individual product page at www.routledge.com.
 They have been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license.

 List of Contributors

 William A. Graham: Vita and List of publications

 1. The Written Torah and Oral Qur'an in Pagan Mecca: Towards a New Reading of Q 6:91 Mohsen Goudarzi

 3. Mimesis and the Representation of Reality in the Qur’an Bruce Fudge

 4. The Masjid in the Qur’an Kambiz GhaneaBassiri